sushilk246/blog1/README.md

 Node.js is used for backend.
 The server is running on localhost on port 4000.
 To run on your system start server and type locahost:4000 in web browser.

+Server setting is done in server.js file.

+All routing is done in routes.js file.

+# step to run on node.js server

+in project folder open command line interface

+run this command
+node server.js

 # Why NoSQL